Man arrested after wallet and bank cards allegedly go missing during a person suffering medical event

-Tauranga Police have arrested a man after a purse and bank cards were allegedly taken from a man who had suffered a medical event.
+Tauranga Police have arrested a man after a purse and bank cards were allegedly taken from a couple after a man who suffered a medical event.

 Members of the public stopped and assisted until emergency services arrived and the man was taken to hospital.